Hybrid Atlas models: Rankings

-Each local time $\, \Lambda^{k,\ell}(\cdot)\, $ is flat away from the set $\, \{ 0 \le t < \infty \, \lvert \, Z_{k}(t) = \cdots = Z_{\ell}(t)\}\, $; it grows only when the corresponding coordinate processes collide with each other.
-Examples in \cite{BP87}, \cite{IK09} study such multiple collisions of order three or higher, and use comparisons with one-dimensional Bessel processes in a crucial manner.
-Here again, the nonnegative semimartingale $\, Z_{k}(\cdot) - Z_{\ell}(\cdot)\, $ is compared to an appropriate Bessel process.
-Since a Bessel process with dimension $\, \delta >1\,$ does not accumulate any local time at the origin (a consequence of Proposition XI.1.5 of \cite{RY99}), appropriate comparison arguments yield the following result; its proof is in Appendix \ref{app: prf of lm for prop 2}.
+Each local time $ \Lambda^{k,\ell}(\cdot) $ is flat away from the set $ \{ 0 \le t < \infty\lvert Z_{k}(t) = \cdots= Z_{\ell }(t)\} $; it increases only when the corresponding coordinate processes collide with each other.
+Examples in \cite{BP87,IK09} study such multiple collisions of order three or higher and use comparisons with Bessel processes in a crucial manner.
+Here again, the nonnegative semimartingale $ Z_{k}(\cdot) - Z_{\ell}(\cdot) $ is compared to an appropriate Bessel process.
+Since a Bessel process with dimension $ \delta>1 $ does not accumulate any local time at the origin (a consequence of Proposition XI.1.11 of \cite{RY99} and of Theorem~V.48.6 in \cite{RW00}), appropriate comparison arguments yield the following result; its proof is in Section \ref{app: 7.2}. \begin{lm} Under (\ref{eq: vol cond 1}), the local times $ \Lambda^{k,\ell }(\cdot) $ generated by triple or higher-order collisions are identically equal to zero, that is, $ \Lambda^{k, \ell} (\cdot) \equiv0 $ for $ 1 \le k, \ell\le n $ and $ |k - \ell| \ge2 $, and (\ref{eq: rank proc 2}) takes for $ k = 1, \ldots, n ,0 \le t < \infty$ the form